Paulem79/java-discord-rpc/README.md

 2. `git clone https://github.com/minndevelopment/java-discord-rpc`
 3. `cd java-discord-rpc`
 4. `./gradlew build` or on windows `gradlew build`
-5. Get the jar from `build/libs` with the name `java-discord-rpc-%VERSION%-all.jar`
+5. Get the jar from `build/libs` with the name `java-discord-rpc-%VERSION%.jar`

 ## Examples